schristoff/golang-pr-interview/code-interview/scratch-hikers/README.md

 ## Hikers Programming Question

-The Royal Gorge Bridge in Colorado is one of the scenic bridges in the United States.
+The Royal Gorge Bridge in Colorado is one of the most scenic bridges in the United States.
 Colorado Parks and Wildlife have been tracking the amount of time hikers spend on the bridge to better handle traffic flow.

-Write a function that takes in information of all hikers from that day which includes their name, and their time spent on the bridge - that function should return the most commonly spent amount of time on the bridge in minutes.
+Write a function that takes in information of all hikers from that day which includes their name, and their time spent on the bridge (in minutes) - that function should return the most commonly spent amount of time on the bridge in minutes.

 Example Data:
 Name                Time Spent

 Evan P                  10

 Leslie K                12

 David W                 9

 Jeff M                  8

 Crouton L               10

 Tin Z                   11

 Return: 10